You have an incredible, awesome power to influence the moods of those around you.

 But the thing is, whether we recognize it or not, we are all, to at least some degree, directly influencing the emotions of others around us, just by osmosis – just by feeling what we’re feeling.
 We have an incredible power to affect the moods of others.
 It’s almost like a genuine superpower.

-Except, as the saying goes (and is perhaps a little overused, but it fits perfectly here): With great power comes great responsibility.
+Except, as the saying of course goes, with great power comes great responsibility.

-Once you recognize that you – yes, YOU – have great power of the emotions of those around you, you start to think about the kinds of emotions you want to share.
+Once you recognize that you – yes, YOU – have great power over the emotions of those around you, you start to think about the kinds of emotions you want to share.

 It’s worth asking yourself: